rickeyting/AVI_AI/README.md

        1. AI raw date update per 12 hours.
 Location:AVI_AI\utils\local_run.
 Export the .py to .exe and run on the local PC for crawling the ai info from EDGE.
        2. FQC & OQC report.
 Search and copy from the run card system.
 Automatic Update by module selenium and Edgedriver.
        3. Current merge keys: Date and AVI status.
-       4. Output: Daily processing record sorted by resolution, a summary of week & month, merge table, AI raw date.
+       4. Output: Processing record sorted by 'MP', 'SAMPLE', 'GAN' and 'OTHER'.
+Summary by month.

 ## Weekly Report Process flows
 * pre_process: create the folders for saving files